WojciechStawicki/BiomeAnnouncerPL/README.md

 4. Configure the plugin in `plugins/BiomeAnnouncer/config.yml`

 ## Support
-For issues and feature requests, please join our [Discord server](https://discord.primalmc.fun/) or use the GitHub Issues tab.
+For issues and feature requests use the GitHub Issues tab.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.